Americans urged to wear masks outside as coronavirus pandemic worsens

 Reuters was unable to confirm whether the bodies were those of coronavirus victims and hospital administrators could not be reached for comment.
 Operator Beatrice Pereira said, “They said that there’s no one available right now, that everyone here is busy saving lives.”

+Asked about the captain during a news conference at the White House, Trump said he did not agree with the suggestion that it appeared the commander was being removed for trying to save the lives of sailors.

+“I don’t agree with that at all.
+Not at all.
+Not even a little bit,” Trump said.

-With an estimated 90% of Americans under unprecedented orders to remain at home during the outbreak, the U.S. government reported that a record 6.6 million workers had filed for jobless benefits last week, double the previous all-time high set a week earlier.
+With an estimated 90% of Americans under unprecedented orders to remain at home, the U.S. government reported that a record 6.6 million workers had filed for jobless benefits last week, double the previous all-time high set a week earlier.

 The Walt Disney Company said it would start furloughs of non-essential U.S. employees across the company on April 19.
-Disney did not say how many workers would be affected.
+It did not say how many would be affected.

-Vice President Mike Pence, leading the White House response to the outbreak, told Fox News Radio the Trump administration had distributed about 4,400 ventilators to New York over the last week and would be sending more on Thursday.
-He said 3M would be importing 10 million N95 masks from China.

-Tesla co-founder Elon Musk, who previously provided more than 1,000 ventilators to California, said on Twitter that he would start delivery of the “intratracheal Medtronic units” in New York City on Thursday evening.

-California Governor Gavin Newsom said at a daily news briefing that 203 people had died in the state, with more than 1,900 patients hospitalized.
-He said the numbers of cases were not spiraling at the same pace as New York, but cautioned that a spike could still be coming.

-The U.S. Navy relieved the commander of the aircraft carrier Theodore Roosevelt, who wrote a scathing letter asking for help controlling a coronavirus outbreak onboard, U.S. officials told Reuters on Thursday.

-Florida officials on Thursday said they were prepared to allow two Holland America cruise ships with coronavirus patients aboard dock at a port near Fort Lauderdale, resolving a days-long impasse.
+In Florida, two Holland America cruise ships with dozens of sick coronavirus patients aboard docked at a port near Fort Lauderdale, resolving a days-long impasse.

-Reporting by Nathan Layne, Maria Caspani, Doina Chiacu, Susan Heavey, Lisa Shumaker, Brad Brooks, Jonathan Allen, Nick Brown, Brendan McDermid and Barbara Goldberg, Sharon Bernstein, Steve Gorman, Peter Szekely, Steve Holland and Dan Whitcomb; Writing by Daniel Trotta and Dan Whitcomb; Editing by Sonya Hepinstall, Howard Goller and Daniel Wallis
+Reporting by Nathan Layne, Maria Caspani, Doina Chiacu, Susan Heavey, Lisa Shumaker, Brad Brooks, Jonathan Allen, Nick Brown, Brendan McDermid and Barbara Goldberg, Sharon Bernstein, Steve Gorman, Peter Szekely, Steve Holland, Dan Trotta and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Howard Goller, Bill Tarrant and Daniel Wallis